-We grant credit terms to our customers prior to signing a service contract and monitor creditworthiness on an ongoing basis.
-We assess ongoing collectability by customer through a variety of performance indicators including age of billed receivable, billing type, knowledge of available funding and other information available through internal research.
-A large percentage of our customers are biotechnology companies that rely on funding from investors to finance their operations.
+We grant credit terms to our customers prior to signing a service contract and monitors creditworthiness on an ongoing basis.
+We assess ongoing collectability by customer through a variety of performance indicators including age of billed receivable, billing type, knowledge of available funding, and other information available through internal research.
+A large percentage of our customer mix relates to biotechnology customers that rely on funding from investors to finance their operations.
 This creates a heightened risk related to their creditworthiness.
 The Company maintains an allowance for doubtful accounts for accounts receivable specifically identified that are at risk of not being collected.